Estimated reading time: 5 minutes

 4. Support Your Partner’s Independence

-No matter how close you are, you remain individuals with your own needs.
+No matter how close you are, you remain individuals with your own thoughts, feelings and needs.
 Mutual respect for each other’s independence and time alone makes the relationship stronger.
 The key here is that this time alone must be good for you, good for your partner, and good for the relationship.
 These three elements must always be kept in mind.
 It’s like a three-legged stool.
 Your relationship stool can’t stand solid unless it has all three legs.

 5. Enjoy Special Time Together